RADAR-base/RADAR-Appserver/README.md

 All the classes are located in [/src/main/java/org/radarbase/appserver/auth/managementportal](/src/main/java/org/radarbase/appserver/auth/managementportal).

 You can provide the Management Portal specific config in [radar_is.yml](radar_is.yml) file providing the public key endpoint and the resource name.
 The path to this file should be specified in the env variable `RADAR_IS_CONFIG_LOCATION`.

+### Management Portal Clients
+If security is enabled, please also make sure that the correct resources and scope are set in the OAuth Client configurations in Management Portal.
+The resource `res_AppServer` must be added to the `aRMT` client.
+Please check the `/src/integrationTest/resources/docker/etc/config/oauth_client_details.csv` for an example.

 ### Other Security Providers
 For using other type of security providers, set `managementportal.security.enabled=false` and configure the security provider in the spring context and add any necessary classes.
 See [Management Portal Security](#management-portal) section for an example.